 Frasier: It was the best of times, it was the worst of times.

+Young-adult fiction, commonly called "YA fiction," has exploded over the past decade or so: The number of YA titles published grew more than 120 percent between 2002 and 2012, and other estimates say that between 1997 and 2009, that figure was closer to 900 percent.
+Ask a handful of young-adult fiction writers what exactly makes a YA novel, though, and you’ll get a handful of conflicting answers.
 At their core, YA books are for and about teenagers and pre-teens, usually between 12 and 18 years old, but sometimes as young as 10.
 Yet more than half of all YA novels sold are bought by older adults 18 or older, and certain titles published in the U.S. as YA are considered mainstream fiction for adults in other countries.
+Many successful authors say there’s no secret to writing for teenagers.
 The Baltimore Chesterton Society.
 The Book Outlines Wiki / FrontPage.
 Mind Mapping Software, Brainstorming, GTD and Knowledgebase Software.
-40 literary terms you should know.

-Everyone's favorite book was by Faulkner or Woolf or Roth.
-We were a civilized civilization.
+Visit Where Cool Things Happen here.
+The Next Time Someone Says the Internet Killed Reading Books, Show Them This Chart - Alexis Madrigal - Technology.
 The Old Reader.
 The online royalty free public domain clip art.
 The Power of Feelings: Emotion, Imagination, and the Construction of Meaning in Adult Learning - Dirkx - 2002 - New Directions for Adult and Continuing Education.
 The Spaghetti Sauce Moment for Libraries.
-This isn’t the first time I’ve featured this TED talk on my blog.
+The Teacher Organizer.
+The top 10 free online courses.
+Entrepreneurs are always learning.

 Whether it’s through reading or watching a mentor work, learning how to do business better is a fundamental part of running a company.
 So it’s little wonder many courses in the latest trend of free education are aimed squarely at entrepreneurs.
 While some may still view free, online courses with a sense of derision, the truth is these resources are quality sources of knowledge.

-Take your pick and learn something new.
 The Ultimate Guide to Creating a Vision Board- Use the power of visualisation to create your ideal life! (goal setting, creativity) eBook: Love your Life Series.
 The Victorian Web: An Overview.
 The Video Maker from GoAnimate - Make a Video for YouTube!
 The WebKit Open Source Project.
 The World in Action.